 And just when I was finishing up and beginning to think about finding an editor for this work.
 The editor found me.
 At a dinner I met Mary Parlange we started talking, became friends.
 She read Graffiti Hack, liked it and volunteered to edit my next novel.
 Just like that.
 Then she proceeded to poke and prod, jiggle and cleave, add spice in all the right ways.
 We met over cups of coffee and tea.
 We discussed and laughed.
 You wouldn’t believe how hard we laughed.
 Editing a book is supposed to be a form of torture.
 Right?

-I am writing this with intense emotions ravaging my body.
+I am writing this with intense emotion ravaging my body.
 With every new novel a world of possibility.
 This is why dreams are scary.
 The possibility of shattering failure lurks near.
 High waves crashing against the rocks.
 It takes strength of character to fail, gather myself together and have the audacity to try again.
 Next week I start to send out queries to literary agents.
 If that fails, I will self publish again.
 Like everything involving Thaniya, I imagine it will happen with miraculous ease.